Vetle Walle Egeli

 Vetle Walle Egeli (born 23 June 2004) is a Norwegian footballer who plays as a midfielder for Sandefjord.

 Club career

 Born in Larvik, Egeli spent his youth career with the academies of Nanset IF and Sandefjord.
 After the Sandefjord squad was hit with injuries, Egeli was given the chance in the first team.

 International career

-Egeli has represented Norway at under-17 and under-18 level.
+Egeli has represented Norway at under-17, under-18, under-19, under-20 and under-21 level.

 Personal life

 Egeli is the brother of fellow professional footballer Sindre Walle Egeli.